bow-simulation/virtualbow/Readme.md

 ## Linux and MacOS

-On linux you can optionally save some time by installing pre-compiled releases of Qt and Boost via your system's package manager.
+On linux you can optionally save some time by installing Qt and Boost via your system's package manager instead of vcpkg.

     sudo apt install qtbase5-dev libqt5x11extras5-dev libboost-all-dev